Best American Newspaper Narratives

 • Entries must be submitted to the contest no later than 11:59 p.m.
 CST July 15.
 A complete entry includes the entry; the completed, signed entry agreement/release form; and entry fee payment.

 • Cost is $50 per entry.
 An online, secure portal is provided for credit card payment.
 The maximum number of entries is five from a daily U.S. newspaper or U.S. newspaper website.
 A series is considered one entry.
-Individuals whose work has appeared in a daily U.S. newspaper or U.S. newspaper website may also enter with a signed entry form from their editor.
+Individuals whose work has appeared in a daily U.S. newspaper or

 • Entry agreement/release form per entry requires signatures of editor(s) and all authors on a story.
 Entrants are responsible for securing all required signatures.